vfrico/kge-server/README.md

 See more instructions about deployment at the [docs](https://vfrico.github.io/kge-server/architecture.html#server-deployment).

+## API client
+On the development process, the [Insomnia](https://github.com/getinsomnia/insomnia) Client has been used.
+To test all the endpoints, an Insomnia Workspace can be found on this repository (`.InsomniaWorkspace.json`).
+On some methods, more information can be found on the docs tab.

 ## Supported environment

 The whole project has been built using Python 3.5 distributed by Anaconda,